 - For trade receivables the Group applies the simplified approach permitted by IFRS 9, which requires lifetime expected losses to be recognised from initial recognition of the financial assets. - For all other financial assets that are subject to impairment under IFRS 9, the Group applies general approach three stage model for impairment.
 The Group applies a three-stage model for impairment, based on changes in credit quality since initial recognition.
 A financial asset that is not credit-impaired on initial recognition is classified in Stage 1.
 Financial assets in Stage 1 have their ECL measured at an amount equal to the portion of lifetime ECL that results from default events possible within the next 12 months or until contractual maturity, if shorter ("12 Months ECL").
-If the Group identifies a significant increase in credit risk ("SICR") since initial recognition, the asset is transferred to Stage 2 and its ECL is measured based on ECL on a lifetime basis, that is, up until contractual maturity but considering expected prepayments, if any ("Lifetime ECL").
-If the Group determines that a financial asset is credit-impaired, the asset is transferred to Stage 3 and its ECL is measured as a Lifetime ECL.
+If the Group identifies a significant increase in credit risk ("SICR") since initial recognition, the asset is transferred to Stage 2 and its ECL is measured based on ECL on a lifetime ECL").
+If the Group determines that a financial asset is credit-impaired, the asset is transferred to Stage 3 and its ECL is measured, the asset is transferred to Stage 3 and its ECL.